 be used to fund transportation capital improvements for highways, public transportation and State aid to

-General Fund appropriations and bond issue funding that characterized state transportation funding in the 70s
+General Fund support that characterized state transportation funding in the 1970s

 Expenditures from the Trust Fund were to be financed by a new independent financing agency entitled the

-using both state appropriations and its own authority to issue bonds.
+using both state appropriations and its own authority to isue bonds.
 State appropriations were backed by

 dedicating a portion of the existing motor fuel tax revenues, contributions from the three highway toll road